I’ll tell you one thing, I wasn’t expecting to LOVE this cauliflower tabbouleh as much as I do!

 - 1/2 Teaspoon Pepper

-In a food processor, process the cauliflower until it’s a fine grain — similar to the size of bulger.
-You want to “pulse” so the cauliflower doesn’t become a mash!
+- In a food processor, process cauliflower (2 1/2 cups) until it’s a fine grain, similar to the size of bulgur grain, using 1-second intervals.
 Place the cauliflower in the lemon juice/olive oil and let it sit white prepping the remaining ingredients.
-Wipe out the food processor.

 - Pick the leaves from the stems of the parsley (5 bunches).
 To save time, drag a sharp knife over the top of a parsley bunch while holding the stems, then remove any large stems from the leaves (you won't notice the small stems).

 - Place leaves into the food processor, and pulse until finely chopped (make sure not to overprocess!).

 - Add quartered cherry tomatoes (12 Ounces), parsley, and minced red onions (1 small) to the cauliflower bowl, and stir to thoroughly combine.

 - Taste and adjust seasoning to your liking (I usually add an additional teaspoon of salt).
 Chill in the fridge for 1 hour-overnight before serving, and enjoy!